moneroguides/1x04-using-monero-with-enhanced-privacy/script.md

 Using a VPN is equivalent to changing your ISP and depending on the service, you may gain some privacy enhancing features.
 In the last video we bought a subscription to [Mullvad](https://mullvad.net), a privacy focused VPN provider based in Sweden.
 We specifically chose Mullvad because we are able to configure multiple ports for use with our daemons and we were able to maintain some privacy when buying the subscription.

-Let's get started by heading over the Mullvads web page and selecting "[creating and account](https://mullvad.net/en/account/#/create/)".
+Let's get started by heading over the Mullvads web page and selecting "[Get started](https://mullvad.net/en/account/#/create/)".

 Unlike services from Nord et al. which require you to provide email addresses and other personally identifying details, Mullvad uses account numbers.
 To generate an account number we should simply click on the button provided.

 Now that we have our number, it's time to add some credit to our account.
 As we already purchased some credit we can select the **voucher** option and enter the details there.
 The final thing to do is download the appropriate software for your OS and assign ports to your account.
-Don't forget to verify your donwloads, Mullvads public key along with their own guide can be found through the following [link](https://mullvad.net/en/help/verifying-signatures/).
+Don't forget to verify your donwloads, Mullvads public key along with their own guide can be found through the following [link](https://mullvad.net/en/help/verifying-signatures/) or by clicking "what is this?" on the downloads page.

 As a VPN user the ports you have access to will be limited.
 The default ports for P2P connections (18080) and RPC's (18081) will therefore likely be unavailable.
 To continue, we need to assign ports to our account.